Divyanshukalola/Airblock-Prototype/README.md

 1. Go to commons/owner/server's folder.
 2. Right click and select 'open with'.
 3. Select your prefered browser to open the files.

+## Copy Rights
+> This repository and the code in this repository is private.
+If you think you have mistakenly achieved the access to this repository please make sure to delete or contact the owner of the repository to check your access.
+### Usage
+> If you are legally authorised to use this repository please make sure not to share the code.
+This code is solely the property of owner.